 Judge Lynda Munro, who had a 20-year career on the Connecticut bench, leads our work in alternate dispute resolution, mediating and arbitrating a wide range of cases.
 She also regularly consults on trial strategy, an invaluable tool for our team.

-Our Family Law Practice Group is led by Attorney Campbell Barrett who is a fellow of the American Academy of Matrimonial Lawyers.
+Our Family Law Practice Group is led by Attorney Campbell Barrett who is the current President of the Connecticut Chapter of the American Academy of Matrimonial Lawyers.
 He tries cases across the state and has successfully argued significant family law cases of first impression in Connecticut’s Supreme and Appellate Courts.

 Attorney Livia DeFilippis Barndollar is a nationally recognized and accomplished divorce attorney, handling the most complex and high net worth cases.
 Her representation is the gold standard, achieving advantageous outcomes for clients at trial and through settlement, built on her knowledge of the law and her keen understanding of her clients’ cases and objectives.